toca-1/minigolf-am-pc-tas-optimizers/local/README.md

 ### Keep best input

-When enabled, the best shot found is written back into TAStudio when the search finishes.
+When checked, the best shot found is written back into TAStudio when the search finishes.

-### Search modes
+### Objective

 The script offers two search modes: